grz0zrg/fsynth/documentation/mk/docs/tutorials/midi.md

 - the timbre (CC74)
 - the pressure (aftertouch)

-All values except frequency/time/channel are normalized to a 0.0-1.0 range.
+All values except frequency/time/channel are normalized (0.0 - 1.0 range).

 There is no notions of *note-off* in Fragment, a note-off is simply an item filled with 0 inside the array.